About Capuchin Crypt

 The Capuchin Crypt (Cripta dei Cappuccini) in Rome is an underground burial vault situated beneath a medieval church which contains the remains of four thousand Capuchin monks.

 The church itself, Santa Maria della Concezione, was built in the 1620s by Capuchin Cardinal Antonio Barberini.
+The soil in the crypt itself was brought from Jerusalem on the orders of the then pope, Urban VIII.
 When the monks moved in they brought with them the bones of at least 300 deceased friars and over the centuries more burials were added to the crypt.
+The idea behind this was that it provided a reminder that death could come at any time – the old Roman proverb memento mori also sums up this idea.
+A plaque inside the crypt reads “What you are now, we once were; what we are now, you shall be.”

 Today, visitors to the the Capuchin Crypt can explore several dark chambers containing these bones, set out in a number of displays.
 The macabre essence of is piled on by displays of skull-and-crossbones, an actual ‘coat of arms’ and other equally unnerving endeavours.